Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial2.md

   10. If you encounter errors, make corrections and re-run the checking script until you receive a congratulations message, and proceed to the next INVESTIGATION.

-## INVESTIGATION 2: MANAGING TEXT FILES
+## INVESTIGATION 2: Managing Text Files

 Since IT students will be working in the Unix / Linux command line environment, it is useful to learn a least two common command-line **text editors.**